 65. Cut your own hair.

-I can cut mine myself with a pair of clippers, for example.
-I just cut it really short every once in a while and don’t worry about it too much.
+This may not be a popular idea, but it works if you have a simple hairstyle.
+I cut my own hair with a pair of clippers, for example.
+It may seem like an impossible feat, but it really isn’t that hard to learn how.
 Just put a garbage bag over the bathroom sink, bust out the clippers and scissors, and get it done.
 Two or three cuts will pay for the clippers, and then you’re basically getting free haircuts.
 With a bit of practice, you can make it look good, too.

-Everyone needs a plan to help them get out of debt, so sit down and plot out what debts you’re going to pay off and in what order.
-Simply having a plan goes a long way towards bringing that plan into action, and paying off debts early is one of the surest ways to put money in your pocket over the long run.
+Everyone needs a plan to help them get out of debt, so sit down and plot out which debts you’re going to pay off and in what order.
+Simply having a plan goes a long way toward putting that plan into action, and paying off debts early is one of the surest ways to put money in your pocket over the long run.

 68. Get a crock pot.

 A crock pot or slow cooker is perhaps the best deal on earth for reducing cooking costs in a busy family.
 You can just dump in your ingredients before work, put it on simmer, and dinner is done when you get home.

 There are countless recipes out there for all variety of foods, and every time you cook this way, you’re saving money compared to eating out.
 Crock pot meals are also notoriously good as leftovers, which can mean additional savings.

 69. Do some basic home and auto maintenance on a regular schedule.

 Instead of waiting until something breaks to deal with it, develop a monthly maintenance schedule where you go around your home (and your car) and perform a bit of maintenance where it’s needed.
 This little activity, taking you just an hour or two a month, will keep things from breaking down and help you catch problems before they become disasters.
 Maintaining your home can also keep it in better shape and improve the value of your property over time.